Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Don't Update: Choose this if you do not wish to change the current DialPlan Policy settings of the selected users.

-- Disable: Choose this if you do not want to assign all selected users the Reseller-defined Default Dial Plan policy.
+- Disable: Choose this option if you do not want to assign the Reseller-defined Default Dial Plan policy to all selected users.

 Trunk Profile: If you want to update the Trunk Profile of all the selected users, select the target Trunk Profile.